sparrowstack/sparrow-starter/README.md

     ```

 ### SparrowStarter
-In your SparrowStarter repository, link the local packages from the `sparrowstack` repo and install the dependencies:
+In your SparrowStarter repository, link the local packages from the `sparrowstack` repo:

-1. Link local packages from the `sparrowstack` repo:
+1. Link local packages from the `package.json`:

     ```sh
     // package.json